 Dr Kate Pike, Principal Investigator

-Kate is an associate professor and senior research fellow within Southampton Solent University's Warsash School of Maritime Science and Engineering.
+Kate is an associate professor and senior research fellow within Solent University's Warsash School of Maritime Science and Engineering.

 Kate is an experienced maritime researcher focusing on the human side of shipping, particularly seafarers' welfare, management and leadership, gender issues, sustainability, and safety culture.
 She recently led the Gender Empowerment and Multicultural Crews (GEM) Project with teams in the UK, China and Nigeria.
 The project was short-listed for the Times Higher Award - Research Project of the Year.